Syllabus for LIT-302

 The online discussions, on the other hand, much like live classroom discussions, are meant to be a more informal give-and-take.
 You may use first person (stating, for example, "I liked," "What struck me," etc.).
 Your discussion board responses will be similar to a conversation and may include contractions and less formal diction.
 Remember however, that while you may be somewhat informal, you should still write in Standard English and proofread your post before hitting "Submit."

-The college's policy on plagiarism is included in the College Catalog and in the Online Student Handbook.
+The University's policy on plagiarism is included in the University Catalog and in the Online Student Handbook.
 See Academic Integrity for a detailed explanation of this policy.

 This course includes some of the most widely read and assigned works of literature; therefore numerous essays and papers have been written about them and many are available on the Internet.
 The temptation to plagiarize can be very strong.
 Please read the policy and ask questions if you need clarification or guidance regarding possible plagiarism.